Alternate Title: ‘Cry, Little Cistern (from The Lost Bogs official soundtrack album)’

 - Arundel Street: stone built gents’ urinal in use till the early noughties.
 Convenient for the nearby North Road cricket ground, Glossop North End’s first home?
 I wonder.

 - Manchester Road/Chew Valley Road junction: combined toilet and bus shelter designed for walkers, and passengers boarding the 180 to Manchester city centre.
-Closed in 2009, building up for sale.
+Closed in 2009, building has been up for sale, still vacant.

 - Ashton Road/Park Lane junction: placed primarily for drivers and passengers wishing to board the 9 or 409 bus into Oldham, Ashton-under-Lyne or Rochdale.
 Also close to Pelham Street bus turnaround used for part-route journeys from Summit to Hathershaw.
 Demolished in the early 1990s, site marked by trees.